coingaming/moon-icons-base/README.md

 The whole workflow chain requires having/maintaining PATs:

-- Figma PAT (no expiry) with admin access to Moon team on Figma.
+- Figma PAT - (no expiry) with admin access to Moon team on Figma.
 Is used in AWS Lambda and _fetch_svgs.yml_ workflow as secret.
-- GitHub YOLO organisation PAT scoped to MDS icons repositories (name: "MDS icons automation".
+- GitHub YOLO organisation PAT scoped to this repository (name: "MDS automation".
 Requires yearly regeneration).
-Is used in AWS Lambda as secret.
+Is used in AWS Lambda as secret mainly or for local development, set in .env file.
 Good candidate in future to have automated token rotation set up.
+- MOON_GH_TOKEN - YOLO GitHub organisation secret scoped to all MDS icons and token repositories (should be available by default to relevant repositories).

 ## Reference architecture diagram